humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 ## Planning

-Create a launch issue in the project repository.
+We recommend creating a launch issue in the project repository.
 This issue should include:

 * Launch date
 * Feature freeze date